xiaohui-victor-li/ThemeBERT-UDA/README.md

 * FinNLP Python Library

-  An open-source NLP library `FinNLP` is developed by myself, which is extend from open source codes.
-The library supports the functionality of topic model ThemeBERT and other models.
+  An open-source NLP library `FinNLP` is developed by myself, which is extended from open source codes.
+The library supports the functionality of topic model ThemeBERT and other NLP models.

-  ⚠️ The following python libraries are required to pre-install:
+  ⚠️ The following python libraries are required to pre-install to launch `FinNLP`:

   ```python
   SpaCy: https://spacy.io/usage